alexglv/webpack-in-5min-vuejs/README.md

 `--env.dev` or `--env.prod`.
 When `webpack.config.babel.js` is read, some platforms do not properly understand
 the custom options, and when that happens, it needs alternative ways to handle the given values.
 If you have other ways to determine the running environment, you can remove it.

+##### # rxjs

+There are ways to throttle events when you don't want RxJS to handle it.
+"utils.debounce()" as I have implemented for instance.
+(which I commented out the use of it in the source codes)